Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Methods

 \section{Methods}

-To test the feasibility of capture into Cassini State 2 among known M dwarf planetary systems, we employ the secular framework set forth by \cite{Millholland19_obliquity}.
+To test the feasibility of capture into CS2 among known M dwarf planetary systems, we employ the secular framework set forth by \cite{Millholland19_obliquity}.
 In Section \ref{sec:sample}, we first describe our sample of known planetary systems.
-In order for excitation to Cassini State 2 to occur, multiple conditions must align: some conditions are determined by a planet's individual properties, and others by the planet's separation from its neighbors.
+In order for excitation to CS2 to occur, multiple conditions must align: some conditions are determined by a planet's individual properties, and others by the planet's separation from its neighbors.
 The plausibility of this hypothetical spin-orbit resonance depends upon our estimation of two frequencies.
 We describe these frequencies and our techniques for estimating them in Section \ref{sec:estimation}.
 An intriguing implication of high obliquity is the resistance to 1:1 tidal locking.
-The equilibrium rotation rate, if capture into Cassini State 2 has occurred, can be determined from the combination of obliquity and the planet's orbital frequency.
+The equilibrium rotation rate, if capture into CS2 has occurred, can be determined from the combination of obliquity and the planet's orbital frequency.
 We set out our framework for translating obliquity into rotation rate in Section \ref{sec:rotation_from_obliquity}.